tanner-johnson2718/MEME_OS_3/Hello_World/README.md

 ![alt text](Elf-layout--en.svg.png)

+* Above is a diagram showing how an ELF file is layed out (as saved on disk)
-* `readelf -a hello` dumps entire output file (ELF format)
+* `readelf -a hello` dumps entire output file and gives human readable overview of its contents
-* ELF file is defined by C structures defined in `/usr/include/elf.h`.
+* The ELF file contents are defined by C structures declared in `/usr/include/elf.h`.
-* ELF header contains meta data on exe.
-More importantly it points to program header and section header, the two views of an ELF.:
+* The ELF header contains meta data on exe.
+More importantly it points to program header and section header, the two ways the contents of an ELF are organized or structured.

 ```
 ELF Header: